 Disconnecting, then reconnecting

-I don’t think week long hunting trips are for everyone, I do think disconnecting from technology is.
-There’s emerging research around disconnecting from technology that shows all kinds of health benefits, including reduction of stress and better physical health.
+I don't think week long hunting trips are for everyone, I do think disconnecting from technology is.
+There's emerging research around disconnecting from technology that shows all kinds of health benefits, including reduction of stress and better physical health.
 From a chiropractic standpoint, disconnecting helps out with your spinal posture, helping get you away from the forward leaning head posture that is becoming so popular due to our technology that it has gotten the nickname of text neck, or tech neck.
-Disconnecting from technology also gives our eyes a break and may allow for a reset in our sleep cycles according to this study done at
+Disconnecting from technology also gives our eyes a break and may allow for a reset in our sleep cycles.
+The amount of time that you disconnect from technology can vary.
+My favorite is 3 consecutive nights and 4 days.
+I find that in that amount of time I have ample opportunity to disconnect and then reconnect to what really matters.

 Harvesting rich foods

+I am a meat eater.
+Hunting provides an opportunity for me to harvest meat from animals that have lived their best lives and free creatures.
+When it comes to meat, wild game is some of the healthiest for consumption.
+The animal has been eating what it is designed to eat, and processing the nutrients it needs and gets in abundance in the wild.
 At the chiropractic office in Juneau i often talk about getting a full complement of nutrients into the body.
-I talk about this because the chiropractic adjustment doesn’t heal.
+I talk about this because the chiropractic adjustment doesn't heal.
 The chiropractic adjustment is simply encouragement given to the body to start the healing process, the body then takes over.
 If the body does not have all the nutrition necessary to create an environment of healing then the adjustment does nothing.
-Eating wild game allows me to get more of a variety in my diet and therefore consume a broader range of nutrients that my body can use in it’s many processes.
+Eating wild game allows me to get more of a variety in my diet and therefore consume a broader range of nutrients that my body can use in its many processes.

 There is something special about being on a trip that has the potential to get you killed

 One of my favorite parts about backpacking, hunting and camping is how the group of individuals has to band together a little tighter than normal.
 In modern western society it is normal to be independent, fiercely independent as I have heard many times.
 In the woods, especially, on a backcountry trip where there is no access to emergency services, one is forced to rely a bit on the individuals around you.
 On our trip to Kodiak this was very evident.
 Each of the three of us sustained minor injuries and therefore the other two would pick up the little bit of slack.
-In other instances we would take a break from hiking and someone would toss the other two a candy bar that he had been carrying, its just a small sacrifice but it is a sacrifice for the group.
-I have been lucky enough to experience this at other times in my life as well, especially in emergency situations.
-This phenomenon is also documented in social research.
-Generally, when individuals sense a tough situation for another individual they tend to help out.
-This isn’t true all the time, we do see looting and rioting during natural disasters but the altruism that is born during those times is usually more prolific than the bad that occurs.

 Grateful to be well adjusted while hunting.